 Rebuilding the Tappan Zee Bridge linking Tarrytown NY to Nyack NY on I-287 was a costly endeavor.
 But it was oh so fascinating to watch.
 Locals and visitors witnessed the new bridge go up, girder-by-girder, piling by piling, lane-by-lane, from a protected viewing platform that extends into the Hudson River from Nyack’s Memorial Park.
 Though the bridge is completed, this is still a great place to watch the Hudson flow by.

 Hippy dippy co-exists with comfy-boomer clothing and accessories on Broadway (N. and S.) and Main Street.
-My favorite boutiques include Gina Lisa Lingerie and Resortwear, Lorybird, and Maria Luisa, which offer a range of clothing for women whose days of stilettos and spandex are way behind them.
+My favorite boutiques include the new Brooklyn-ish Abigail Rose and Lily Too, Gina Lisa Lingerie and Resortwear, Lorybird, and Maria Luisa.
+All offer a range of clothing for women whose days of stilettos and spandex are way behind them.
 (Think soft cottons and relaxed fits).

 Where to Eat in Nyack NY

 BV’s, part of Bobby Van’s Steakhouse franchise, does what a good steakhouse should do.
 It offers the basics – various cuts of meat, free-range chicken, and a couple of fish dishes – without stepping out on a culinary limb.

 So, you won’t find innovative or risky fare here, but what’s on offer is well prepared, with organic produce locally sourced from Fishkill Farms.
 Hang out at the convivial bar, and expect a fun infused-cocktail list.